oliviaBahr/tipJar-JS/README.md

 ### info about spacing

 blessed works with terminal rows and columns for spacing. this means that if your terminal is too big or too small the spacing of buttons and boxes will be weird.\
-i'm currently working on a way to adjust the spacing based on terminal size so it will always look good.\
+this is a limitation of the blessed library and will be fixed in a rewrite in another language.\
-for now, just resize your terminal window and the spacing will dynamically update.
+for now just resize your terminal window and the spacing will dynamically update.